Can we talk about how comfortable Ponte pants are? With the doubt knit process, they are more structured than legging yet thinner than trousers.

 Even with the same tone, the contrast of the fabric can highlight your outfit.

-Added to this, you can always pick the printed Ponte pants like checked or animal prints.
+Added to this, you can always pick printed Ponte pants like checked or animal prints.

 But always avoid the loud big prints as this will make your leg look a bit thicker to some extent!

-4. Wear stir up Ponte legging to look polished
+4. Wear stir-up Ponte leggings to look polished

 While I usually show my ankle with the skinny Ponte pants, sometimes l just want to feel comfortable and tuck my Ponte legging inside the ankle boots.

 So here’s my question: Have you ever wondered why some ladies always tuck their pants so nicely that it won’t create any bulk with the boots?